A claimant is entitled to the damages provided for in this section.

 (b) The panel shall award the claimant reasonable attorney fees incurred in bringing a claim under sections 611.362 to 611.368 and in obtaining an order of eligibility for compensation based on exoneration under chapter 590.

 There is no limit on the aggregate amount of damages that may be awarded under this section.
-Damages that may be awarded under subdivision 2, paragraph (a), clauses (1) and (4) to (6), are limited to $100,000 per year of imprisonment and $50,000 per year served on supervised release or as a registered predatory offender.
+Damages that may be awarded under subdivision 2, paragraph (a), clauses (1) and (4) to (6), are limited to $100,000 per year of incarceration and $50,000 per year served on supervised release or as a registered predatory offender.

 A claimant who is awarded damages under this section must be provided with a written notice of the award, which must include an itemization of the total damage award calculation.
 A claimant's acceptance of an award, compromise, or settlement must be in writing and is final and conclusive on the claimant.

 Any future damages awarded to the claimant resulting from an action by the claimant against the state or a political subdivision of this state based on the same subject must be offset by the damage award received under this section.

 The damage award must not be offset by:

 (1) any expenses incurred by the state or any political subdivision of the state, including expenses incurred to secure the claimant's custody or to feed, clothe, or provide medical services for the claimant; or